Reiwa Shinsengumi: 2021 Japanese general election

 Yamamoto joined with the leaders of the Constitutional Democratic Party, Japanese Communist Party, and Social Democratic Party in running a joint opposition coalition based on common policy goals.
 Yamamoto, who had been formerly running in Tokyo's 8th district, withdrew to run in the Tokyo PR block to avoid vote splitting against the CDP's Harumi Yoshida.
 The withdrawal came following pushback from local residents, who were hesitant to vote for Yamamoto, a "parachute candidate," over Yoshida, who had been active within the community for many years prior.
 The party further withdrew 7 candidates as part of the joint platform to avoid vote splitting between the opposition parties, accounting for 40% of Reiwa Shinsengumi's planned slate of candidates.

-There are 20 other candidates besides Yamamoto, running under the Reiwa Shinsengumi banner.
-One of them is Takashi Takai, who was expelled from the Constitutional Democratic Party of Japan after ignoring COVID-19 state of emergency laws.
-Takai is Reiwa Shinsengumi's only sitting legislator, formerly elected on the CDP list for the Chūgoku proportional representation block.
-Takai will be running at Shiga Prefecture's 3rd District.
+There were 20 other candidates besides Yamamoto running under the Reiwa Shinsengumi banner, including Takashi Takai, who was expelled from the Constitutional Democratic Party of Japan after ignoring COVID-19 state of emergency laws.
+Takai was at that moment Reiwa Shinsengumi's only sitting legislator, formerly elected on the CDP list for the Chūgoku proportional representation block.
+Takai ran for Shiga Prefecture's 3rd District but was not elected.
+Reiwa ultimately won 3 seats in the House of Representatives, electing Yamamoto, Akiko Oishi, and Hayato Kinoshita.

 2022 House of Councillors election

-Yamamoto announced his resignation from the House of Representatives he was elected to in 2021 general election, and contested in Tokyo metropolitan constituency.
-Reiwa gained three seats in the election: Yamamoto winning a seat in Tokyo, along with two other candidates who took up seats in the nationwide proportional representation block.
+Yamamoto announced his resignation from the House of Representatives seat to which he was elected in 2021 general election, and contested in Tokyo metropolitan constituency for the House of Councillors.
+Reiwa gained three seats in the election, bringing their total to five: Yamamoto winning a seat in Tokyo, along with two other candidates, Daisuke Tenbata and Hakase Suidobashi, who took up seats in the nationwide proportional representation block.